 What proportion of plastic bottles get recycled?

-This is a controversial topic as there is a big difference in reported collected bottles and actually recycled bottles.
+This is a controversial topic as there is a big difference between reported collected bottles and actually recycled bottles.

-A recent study in the UK found that less than half of the plastic bottles collected for recycling actually was recycled.
-Worldwide 86% of plastics produced in 2017 didn’t get recycled according to Ellen MacArthur Foundation.
+A recent study in the UK found that less than half of the plastic bottles collected for recycling actually were recycled.
+Worldwide 95% of plastics produced in 2022 didn't get recycled according to Ellen MacArthur Foundation.

 But it gets worse.
 Only a very small percentage of recycled bottles are used to make new bottles.
-Coca-Cola sources only 7% of its plastic from recycled material, while Nestle Waters North America uses just 6% recycled contact.
+Coca-Cola sources only 15% of its plastic from recycled material, while Nestle Waters uses just 17% recycled plastic.

 About 6 billion pounds of plastic bottles get thrown away every year, and only about 30% of them are recycled, according to IBISWorld analyst Nate Gelman.
 Of that 30%, just one-fifth is processed to create fresh plastic bottles for use in food and beverage.